JazzMaster/P65Pas/README.md

   end
 end;
 ```

-ASM blocks are not instructions, that's why they are not finished with ";".
-It lets the ASM block, to be included in almost any place of the source code, like a comment.

 WARNING: Changing some register used by compiler, inside an ASM block, can generate errors in compilation or in the code compiled.